-- 5.13.
-When applications are made to waive this financial regulation to enable a price to be negotiated without competition, the reason should be set out in a recommendation to the council.
-Avoidance of competition is not a valid reason. - 5.14.
+- 5.14.
 The council shall not be obliged to accept the lowest or any tender, quote or estimate. - 5.15.
 Individual purchases within an agreed budget for that type of expenditure may be authorised by: - the Clerk, under delegated authority, for any items below £500 excluding VAT. - the Clerk, in consultation with the Chair of the Council for any items below £2,000 excluding VAT. - the council for all items over £5,000;